-The UK Home Office has released figures showing that the number of research procedures using animals last year increased by 3% to just over 3.7 million.
-Once again, the numbers of GM animal procedures rose, involving mostly mice and fish.
+The UK Home Office has released figures showing that the number of research procedures using animals in 2010 increased by 3% to just over 3.7 million.
+Once again, the number of GM animal procedures rose, involving mostly mice and fish.
 Genetically altered animals (a category including GM animals and naturally occurring mutants) accounted for more than half the total number of procedures carried out in 2010.

 It is interesting to note that over the last 15 years the number of normal animals used in research has gone down.
 The simple breeding of a genetically modified animal counts as a procedure in the UK, although it does not in many other countries.
 The increased breeding of these animals has skewed the UK general trend since 1995.

 GM mice and fish provide great medical insights.
 They help us to understand heart failure, develop new treatments such as Herceptin for breast cancer, and get a better insight into Alzheimer’s and how to treat it.
 At the end of the day, researchers don’t want to use animals, they do want to help patients.

 The number of procedures involving marmoset monkeys rose by 78%, but overall, the number of marmosets and macaques used in research fell compared with the previous year.
 This is because animals may be used more than once under certain circumstances.
 The majority of marmosets were used for blood and tissue sampling by the pharmaceutical industry, which are mild procedures.
 We are pleased to see that the number of procedures involving cats, dogs, horses and monkeys overall decreased in 2010.

 The money spent on biomedical research as a whole has doubled over the last 12 years, while animal procedures have only increased by one-third.
 So the efforts to reduce animal use wherever possible are effective.
 It is clear that the three Rs principles (reduction, replacement, refinement) are rigorously applied across all animal research.